faizaan1abd/mslearn-openai/Instructions/Labs/06-use-own-data.md

        ![](../media/x689.png)

-15. From the left navigation pane,click on **Keys** and copy the primary key or secondary key and paste it in a notepad file for later use.
+15. From the left navigation pane,click on **Keys** under Settings and copy the primary key or secondary key and paste it in a notepad file for later use.

       ![](../media/x690.png)